 Using imagery is also an important element.
 Not only does it break up your text, but images are powerful ways to communicate.
 You could also use GIFs to add a more dynamic visual element to your email newsletter.

 When considering images, use visuals that add to or complement the main message.

 Make sure the CTA is easy to find, especially for people who scan.
-CTAs are so important to your email marketing that we dedicated an entire chapter to developing awesome CTAs.
+CTAs are so important to your email marketing that we dedicated an entire chapter to creating awesome CTAs.

 When you build your content around one message, one target audience, and make it easy to read with a clear call-to-action, you are on your way to creating a successful campaign.

 Typos and grammar mistakes will make your email copy look unprofessional, and they distract the reader from what you’re trying to say.
 Save yourself a headache and download a free spelling and grammar tool, such as Grammarly, to get your content checked and corrected automatically.

 Beyond these fundamentals, you still need to write content in a way that engages the reader.
 Let's take a closer look at some email writing best practices.

 We would be lying if we said there weren't some tricks you can try to improve engagement.
 Here are our favorite content hacks:

 This is it—your big first impression!
 A great email is always preceded by a great subject line.
 Your subscribers receive a flood of emails every day, so you need a snappy subject line to stand out from the crowd.
 Here are a few tips to keep in mind: